selvaraj9k/ubuntu-installation/README.md

 ### ubuntu installation in hardware
 ### How To Install Ubuntu: Run Linux On Your Laptop Or PC

 **Ubuntu’s standard installation** method is to download the **ISO Disk Image File** and burn it to a **CD** or **DVD**.
-Still, Canonical is aware that many netbook, notebook, and laptop users may not have access to a CD/DVD drive and that a USB stick is often preferred by most users anyway.
+Still, focal is aware that many netbook, notebook, and laptop users may not have access to a CD/DVD drive and that a USB stick is often preferred by most users anyway.
 Therefore, you have both methods available to install Ubuntu.

 ![ubuntu](https://github.com/selvaraj-kuppusamy/ubuntu-installation/blob/main/assets/ubuntu.jpg)